kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 	- Switch machine B with machine A
 #### Map Reduce Solution (same as top K)
 - Processing the logging data peirodically like every hour
+- These MR jobs will calculate frequencies of all searched terms in the past hour.
+We can then update our trie with this new data.
+We can take the current snapshot of the trie and update it with all the new terms and their frequencies.
+We should do this offline as we don’t want our read queries to be blocked by update trie requests.
+We can have two options:
+1. We can make a copy of the trie on each server to update it offline.
+Once done we can switch to start using it and discard the old one.
+2. Another option is we can have a master-slave configuration for each trie server.
+We can update slave while the master is serving traffic.
+Once the update is complete, we can make the slave our new master.
+We can later update our old master, which can then start serving traffic, too.
+#### How can we remove a term from the trie?
+- We can completely remove such terms from the trie when the regular update happens, meanwhile, we can add a filtering layer on each server which will remove any such term before sending them to users.
+### Ranking criteria for suggestions?
+In addition to a simple count, for terms
+ranking, we have to consider other factors too, e.g., freshness, user location, language, demographics, personal history etc.
 ### Interviewer: what if the trie gets too large for one machine?
 - We could have multiple QueryService based on splitting on character (Sharding)
 #### How is trie stored across multiple machines?